oci-landing-zones/oci-landing-zone-operating-entities/addons/oci-hub-models/readme.md

 ### Overview
 Welcome to the **OCI Network Hub Model [Addon](#)**, a set of **comprehensible** and well-**documented** network options with a complete **design** and IaC **runtime**.
 Each of the models presented can be used in any OCI Open LZ Blueprint, or with your tailored landing zone.

-This document aims to provide an in-depth exploration of the various OCI Open Landing Zone Hub models within a Hub & Spoke architecture.
-It will cover the components, specifications, and considerations of each model to facilitate the selection of the most suitable option for different scenarios and requirements.
-Additionally, it includes packet flow animations to illustrate the journey of network packets within these models, enhancing understanding through visual representation.
+This document provides an in-depth exploration of the various **OCI Network Hub models** within a **Hub & Spoke architecture**.
+It covers the components, specifications, and considerations of each model to facilitate the selection of the most suitable option for different scenarios and requirements.
+Additionally, it includes **packet flow animations** to illustrate the journey of network packets within these models, enhancing understanding through **visual representation**.

 &nbsp;